Thousands mourn George Floyd in Texas amid calls for reform

 Two weeks after Floyd’s death, the impact continued to resonate at home and abroad.

-In Paris, France’s top security official said police would no longer permit choke holds that have been blamed for multiple cases of asphyxiation and have come under renewed criticism after Floyd’s death.
-And in Washington, Democrats in Congress proposed a sweeping overhaul of police oversight and procedures that would include a nationwide ban on choke holds in a potentially far-reaching legislative response to the mass protests denouncing the deaths of black Americans at the hands of law enforcement.
+In Paris, France’s top security official said police would no longer permit chokeholds that have been blamed for multiple cases of asphyxiation and have come under renewed criticism after Floyd’s death.

+In Portland, Oregon, the city’s police chief resigned Monday, just six months into her job, amid criticism of her department’s handling of protests in Oregon’s largest city.
+An African American lieutenant on the force replaced her.
+The shakeup came as police have been sharply criticized for using what has been called inappropriate force against some protesters as huge demonstrations continue in Portland.

-“With this happening to him, it’s going to make a difference in the world,” said Pam Robinson, who grew up with Floyd in Houston and handed out bottled water to mourners waiting outside the church.
+“With this happening to him, it’s going to make a difference in the world,” said Pam Robinson, who grew up with Floyd and handed out bottled water to mourners waiting outside the church in Houston.
 The punishing heat spiked above 90 degrees and got to dozens in line, including one person who was taken to a hospital.
 Dozens more were helped to a cooling tent.

 Comill Adams said she drove more than seven hours from Oklahoma City with her family, including two children ages 8 and 10.
 They wore matching black T-shirts with “I Can’t Breathe” on the back — shirts she made up specially for the memorial.